pebauer68/tree/README.md

 now            # display current time via the now function
 after 5 exit   # call exit in 5 seconds
 every 5 now    # Set timers to run function every 5 seconds
                # here we just print the time
+every 5 p a    # print value of var a to stdout every 5 seconds
 stop = 1       # stop all started timers

 functions can set a public var with the last result on exit: